andykais/ffmpeg-templates/README.md

       preview window and a timeline.
 All still config driven.
 The preview window does however let you change what timestamp the preview is of
 - [X] Replace fractions with percentages.
 All units are either `10%` or `10px`
-- [ ] Add `--preview` flag.
+- [X] Add `--preview` flag.
 Opens image previews and uses a field in the template for previews
+    - use feh: `feh --image-bg '#1e1c1c' --scale-down --title <window_title> <rendered_frame>`
+    - use eog
+    - use imagemagick's display: `display -update 1.0 <rendered_frame>`
+- [x] Intelligently inspect previews.
+Only include clips that are relevant to the desired frame.